Thuridus/Big-Data/README.md

 ## Deploy Spark on K8S <a name="sparkk8s"></a>
 ### Spark Operator
 Execute the following commands to install pyspark.
-Alternatively run 'sh install_pyspark.sh' in the ../pyspark-app folder to install whole pyspark component
+Alternatively run 'sh install_pyspark.sh' in the ../pyspark-app folder to install whole pyspark component.
 ```
 #navigate to the folder "pyspark-app"
 #Create a namespace with the name ‘spark-operator’